[ Gallery Entrance][ Biography][ Classes][ Links][Art Events]

 Screen Prints

-I hadn't screened for decades, but am excited to return to this art form again, especially now that water-soluble and less toxic paints and materials can be used.
-I use mostly Createx liquid acrylic paints that are formulated for the screening process.
+I hadn't screened for decades, but was excited to return to this art form again in 2010, especially now that water-soluble and less toxic paints and materials can be used.
 The number of prints made from the same stencils is called an edition, and I indicate the edition quantity below each print.
 This is a manual process, and each print can be slightly different.
-The Gardeners at Monticello below is my most ambitious print to date -- it has over 20 screenings.

 Sizes are in inches.
 Click on image to see larger size.